Volvo XC60 Recharge hybrid running costs & insurance

 In This Review

-- 3Running costs & insurance - currently readingFuel economy that matches a city car's means the XC60 Recharge will cut your running costs significantly, although it's pricey to buy and insure
+- 3Running costs & insurance - currently readingWith the plug-in hybrid SUV capable of returning well over 200mpg, the XC60 Recharge has the potential to cut your running costs significantly – although it's pricey to buy and insure

 - 4Performance, engine & driveThe Volvo XC60 Recharge plug-in hybrid is very economical, but it also offers surprising performance thanks to its broad spread of power